Blended Learning: Using digital tools for teaching

 During this training we discuss how you can use digital tools to strengthen your teaching and to foster student engagement.
 You will decide in what part of your lecture or workgroup you want to implement a tool, gather ideas on what tool would fit best and start with the implementation.

 If you want to know more about how to use digital tools not just as a means of interaction, but also as a means to achieve your learning goals, this is the training you’re looking for.

 Programme - set up

-This module consists of two meetings of two hours.
-During the first meeting various digital tools and their purposes are presented, and some theory on how to avoid overloading your students.
+This module consists of two meetings of two hours each.
+During the first meeting various digital tools and their purposes are presented, along with some theory on how to avoid overloading your students.
 Between the first and second meeting you start working on implementing a tool that fits your learning goal(s).
-During the second meeting you present what you have been working on and receive peerfeedback on your design.
+During the second meeting you present what you have been working on and receive peer feedback on your design.

 At the end of this training you are able to: